 The cane toad (also known as the bufo, giant or marine toad) is a large, nonnative amphibian that has been introduced into Florida.
 Cane toads are considered an invasive species and are poisonous to most animals that try to bite or consume them.
-The FWC encourages landowners to kill cane toads on their own property whenever possible.
-Cane toads are not protected in Florida except by anti-cruelty law and can be removed from private property year-round with landowner permission.
+Cane toads are not protected in Florida except by anti-cruelty law and can be removed from private property and humanely killed year-round with landowner permission.
+Captured cane toads may not be relocated and released.

 Captive-held cane toads are regulated as Class III wildlife in the State of Florida.
 A permit is not required to possess cane toads as personal pets.
 However, a License to Possess Class III Wildlife for Exhibition or Public Sale must be obtained to possess these amphibians for commercial use and a Captive Wildlife Importation Permit is required to import this species into the state.